thachnguyen/motion_detection/README.md

 A probabilistic model for detecting rigid domains in protein structures
 ========================================
-This is a python program to detect rigid domain in protein structure using Gibbs sampler.
+This is a python program to detect rigid domain in protein structure using Expectation Maximization and Gibbs sampler.

 Compatibility